1 in 5 will experience mental illness

 The Supported Housing Program provides accommodation and a safe living environment for those who have difficulty living independently because of a mental illness.
 Skill development and other services are tailored to the client’s level of need and can include linkage with medical resources, emotional support, teaching skills around personal care, cooking, shopping, budgeting, and more.

-Workplace Mental Health - The Copernicus Project
+Workplace Mental Health

 The Copernicus Project is designed to break through the barriers that keep us from dealing effectively with mental health concerns in the workplace.
 The program brings groups of people together for informed dialogue about the underlying problems contributing to the dramatic rise in disabilities due to anxiety, depression, and other mental illnesses, which often are mistaken for performance issues in a workplace.